Isac-E-Perez/Triple-Modular-Redundancy/README.md

 The observed waveform only produces a y = '1' error when all three gates are different.
 When only one gate is different, the producted of *f* is the majority value.
 In this case, the waveform verifies what I expect to observe.

-Looking back to the digital design diagram,the black box and waveform, the code produce what should be expected, therefore, I know my triple modular redundancy code is operating correctly.
+Looking back to the digital design diagram, waveform and the black box the code produce what should be expected, therefore, I know my triple modular redundancy code is operating correctly.